Stephen F. Austin Lumberjacks football: Postseason history

 The Lumberjacks earned a berth in the NCAA Division I FCS playoffs in 2009, the first postseason appearance for the team since 1995.
 The 2010 season marked the first time that the school had won an outright conference championship since 1989.

 The team's only bowl game was the 1973 Poultry Bowl, in which the team defeated Gardner–Webb, 31–10, in Gainesville, Georgia.

 Division I-AA/FCS Playoffs results

-The Lumberjacks have appeared in the NCAA Division I Football Championship playoffs nine times with an overall record of 7–8.
+The Lumberjacks have made nine appearances in the Division I-AA/FCS playoffs, with an overall record of 8–9.